 By 1967, the band had hit it big in Europe, opening for the Rolling Stones in Zurich that spring.
 They then went on another tour of Italy, but had to cut it short because their roadie and driver fell extremely ill.
 Returning to Switzerland, they decided to dive head first into the now blooming psychedelic scene, painting their faces and bodies with floral arrangements for a reoccurring "flower power show" they took to Munich, Germany.
 Ernst also left the fold around this time to get married and was replaced by Willy Oechslin (bass, vocals).
 Oechslin didn't last long however and by the end of '67 had been replaced by Peter Rietmann (bass, vocals).

-In 1968, the group added Fritz Trippel (keyboards) and headed back to the studio to record new music they had written while on the road.
+In 1968, the group added Fritz Trippel (keyboards) and headed back to the studio to record new music that they had written while on the road.
 A 16-piece orchestra, a children’s choir and even a Dixieland band were brought into the recording sessions to supplement the more complex melodies.
 A new 45 was then released ('Heavenly Club' b/w 'Dream Machine'), first in Switzerland on the Blick label in July.
-The promo side remained at #1 for 6-weeks in their homeland prompting the record to get distributed all around Europe, the U.K. and U.S throughout the summer and fall.
-It should be noted however that TWOS much prefers the hippy dippy flip side to the hit side.
-A supporting LP ('View To Heaven') was also issued, which includes an excellent cover of Bob Dylan's 'It's All Over Now, Baby Blue'.
-By the end of the year and at was seemingly the height of their popularity, the group surprisingly decided to call it quits due to road burnout, having been clocking in over 300 performances per year.
+The promo side remained at #1 for six weeks in their homeland prompting the record to get distributed all around Europe, the U.K. and U.S throughout the summer and fall.
+It should be noted however that TWOS much prefers the hippie dippy flip side to the hit side.
+A supporting LP (View To Heaven) was also issued, which includes an excellent cover of Bob Dylan's 'It's All Over Now, Baby Blue'.
+By the end of the year and what was seemingly the height of their popularity, the group surprisingly decided to call it quits due to road burnout, having been clocking in over 300 performances per year.